SwopItUp Safeguarding Policy

 to protect children and young people involved in SwopItUp CIC’s activities and services

 to provide parents, staff (paid and voluntary) with the overarching principles that guide our approach to child protection.

-This policy statement applies to anyone working on behalf of SwopItUp CIC, including the board of trustees, staff (paid or voluntary) and students.
+This policy statement applies to anyone working on behalf of SwopItUp CIC, including the directors, staff (paid or voluntary) and students.